mantidproject/mantid/dev-docs/source/MVPTutorial/Introduction.rst

 MVP Introduction
 ================

-The MVP (model, view, presenter) pattern is a set of guidelines for creating easy to maintain GUIs (graphical user interfaces).
+The MVP (Model, View, Presenter) pattern is a set of guidelines for creating easy to maintain GUIs (graphical user interfaces).
 In
 general: